thysultan/stylis/README.md

 add it to the head another will render it in place with the component.

-If you want a picture into what can be done, there is an abstraction i created for [dio.js](https://github.com/thysultan/dio.js) that does away with the boilerplate entirely [http://jsbin.com/mozefe/1/edit?js,output](http://jsbin.com/mozefe/1/edit?js,output)
+If you want a picture into what can be done, there is an abstraction i created for [dio.js](https://github.com/thysultan/dio.js) that does away with the above boilerplate entirely [http://jsbin.com/mozefe/1/edit?js,output](http://jsbin.com/mozefe/1/edit?js,output)